Scorp09/CraftPlus/README.md

 #!New Crafts work only with Gourmand!

-This mod doesn't work with other mods which changing crafting system, like <<Artificer's Cookbook>>
+This mod doesn't work with other mods which changing crafting system.